TDEE Calculator

 Activity Energy Expenditure: Your Lifestyle Factor

-Physical Activity Energy Expenditure (PAEE) includes structured exercise and day‑to‑day movement (NEAT).
-We use activity multipliers to scale BMR to TDEE:
+Physical Activity Energy Expenditure (PAEE) includes both structured exercise and non-exercise activity thermogenesis (NEAT), such as walking, cleaning, or fidgeting.
+Activity multipliers are used to estimate PAEE:

 Calculating Your TDEE: Step-by-Step

-3. Choose an activity multiplier that best matches your lifestyle.
+- Choose an activity multiplier that matches your lifestyle.

 Practical Example